Democrats hope for big push from 8-state primary night

 In New Mexico, Democratic Rep. Michelle Lujan Grisham won her party's nomination in the race to succeed outgoing Republican Gov. Susana Martinez.
 If Grisham wins, she'd be the state's second Latino state executive.

-Alabama Gov. Kay Ivey, the state's first female governor, fended off three GOP challengers, while South Dakota Rep. Kristi Noem became the first female nominee for governor in her state as well.
+Alabama Gov. Kay Ivey fended off three GOP challengers, while South Dakota Rep. Kristi Noem became the first female nominee for governor in her state.

 In Iowa, 28-year-old Democratic state Rep. Abby Finkenauer was trying to become the youngest woman to serve in Congress.
-And in New Mexico, former state Democratic Party Chairwoman Debra Haaland, a tribal member of Laguna Pueblo, was making a bid to become the first Native American woman in Congress.
+And in New Mexico, former state Democratic Party Chairwoman Debra Haaland, a tribal member of Laguna Pueblo, won her primary and could become the first Native American woman in Congress if she wins this fall.

+Haaland said in her primary victory statement: "Donald Trump and the billionaire class should consider this victory a warning shot: the blue wave is coming."

+In Mississippi, Republican Sen. Roger Wicker won his primary contest as did New Jersey Sen. Bob Menendez, a Democrat who faced federal bribery charges last year.
+The jury deadlocked, but Republicans hope to use Menendez's legal troubles to tar other Democrats like Sherrill across the state.

-Recognizing the high stakes, Trump sought to energize his supporters in a series of tweets praising his preferred California Republican candidates.
+Recognizing the high stakes, Trump sought to energize his supporters in a series of tweets praising his preferred California Republican candidates earlier in the day.

 "In High Tax, High Crime California, be sure to get out and vote for Republican John Cox for Governor.
 He will make a BIG difference!"
 Trump tweeted.

-Because of California's unusual primary system, Trump's party faces the embarrassing prospect of not qualifying any candidate for the governor's race or the U.S. Senate.
-Democrats, meanwhile, could be shut out of a handful of competitive House races because they ran too many primary candidates and diluted their vote.

-Under California's system, all candidates appear on a single primary ballot, with the top two vote-getters regardless of party advancing to the November election.
-That allows the possibility of two candidates from the same party qualifying.
+Because of California's unusual primary system, all candidates appear on a single primary ballot, with the top two vote-getters regardless of party advancing to the November election.
+That allows the possibility of two candidates qualifying from the same party - and neither from the other.

-In the race to succeed term-limited Democrat Jerry Brown, two Democrats, Lt.
-Gov. Gavin Newsom and former Los Angeles Mayor Antonio Villaraigosa, are leading the pack.
-For the GOP, the Trump-backed Cox, a business executive, has the best chance at earning a spot.

-It's also possible Republicans may not secure a nomination spot in the challenge against 84-year-old Feinstein.

 National Democrats spent more than $7 million trying to curb and repair the damage inflicted by Democrats attacking each other in districts opened by retiring Republican Reps.
 Ed Royce and Darrell Issa, and the district where Republican Dana Rohrabacher is facing challenges from the left and the right.